-- Subtract any defined pension plan benefits you expect to receive.
+- Subtract any defined pension plan benefits or other sources of income you expect to receive in retirement.

 - Subtract what you can safely withdraw each year from your retirement savings.

-- Consider robust retirement planning tools, like Betterment’s RetireGuide, which can help you understand how much you’ll need to save for a comfortable retirement based on current and future income from all sources, and even your location.
+- Consider robust retirement planning tools, which can help you understand how much you’ll need to save for a comfortable retirement based on current and future income from all sources, and even your location.